Nutrition for hardgainers is an overwhelming topic for many guys.

 Bottom Line: Fatty foods are the most calorically dense and will drastic bump in calories for building muscle.
 Furthermore, fats in your diet will support anabolic hormone levels, libido, and energy for better workouts, more muscle, and 2000% more awesome manliness.

 6.)
 Hyper Hydrate

 Body water in humans varies with age and sex, but the body is composed of 40-60% water.
-Than means for a 160lb dude 80+ pounds of your water are composed of water.
+That means for a 160lb man 80+ pounds of your water are composed of water.

 Needless to say, proper hydration is key for tons of bodily functions:

 - Water acts as a solvent to dissolve chemicals

 - Water transports nutrients to and from cells

 - Water plays a role in the synthesis of proteins, glycogen, and other molecules